NAU Construction Management

 Basic surveying techniques for construction include performing level loops, topographic surveys and establishing location of points.
 Applying these techniques involves using auto levels, total stations and steel tapes to establish coordinates and elevations of points shown on construction drawings or in concert with existing conditions to determine coordinates and elevations of points.
 Included in this outcome are the scaffolding skills of understanding survey terminology, setting up instruments and processing survey data.

-Common methods of project delivery include Design-Build-Build (DBB), CM at Risk (CMaR), Design-Build (DB), Integrated Project Delivery (IPD) and Job Order Contracting (JOC).
-To demonstrate understanding, students must be able to compare and contrast characteristics of these methods.
+Common methods of project delivery include Design-Build-Build (DBB), CM at Risk (CMaR), Design-Build (DB) and Integrated Project Delivery (IPD).
+To demonstrate understanding, students must be able to differentiate contracting types and delivery methods.

 Risk on a construction project includes safety hazards, financial risk and contractual risk.
 To demonstrate understanding, students need to be able to summarize factors that contribute to these risks and identify ways of mitigating those risks.